A fun little project. 🙂 Acrylic on wood; 1.75″ – 2.25″.

 The scene of Prague appears in several places in the earlier episodes, most noticeably in the sitting room of his flat.
 I stuck it here in the study with a picture light.
 The mini barometer I made as a model of the one in his second flat (see the first bit of Third Girl for a good glimpse of it).
 I believe that one was loaned to the set by Suchet, who apparently collects barometers.
 The chess set is pretty self-explanatory.
 The umbrella and cane stand is meant to be transferred to Future Room #4 as mentioned above. 🙂 The Chinese curio shelf includes such trifles as a ball of malachite, a sheep figurine, a compass, a crystal specimen or two, and a Chinese coin.

 The bookshelf is one of the most fun parts of the room.
 Delightful to fill it up!
-The “pottery” on the top shelf are actually dollar store beads. 🙂 I moved things from elsewhere to the shelf, including the running deer statue, the copy of Murder on the Orient Express, the copy of Blue Train (on the top left, propped up), and the globe that I used to have on the desk.
+The “pottery” on the top shelf are actually dollar store beads. 🙂 I moved things from elsewhere to the shelf, including the running deer statue, the copy of Murder on the Orient Express, the copy of Blue Train (on the top right, propped up), and the globe that I used to have on the desk.

 Detail.
 Notice the golden sphinx figurine (a reference to Poirot’s journeys to Egypt).
 I also moved First Steps in Russian to the bottom left shelf, as it was too big to stand up!